 Brain fog and confusion are commonly experienced in menopause.
 Short-term fasting is believed to trigger neuronal autophagy, which results in better mental clarity.
 As your brain starts cleansing out the junk and stimulates new cell growth, your brain cells become more efficient.
 It leads to better clarity and alertness.

-How to Start Intermittent Fasting During Menopause
+How to Start – Post Menopause Intermittent Fasting for Women

 There are various types of intermittent fasting like 16/8 fasting, One Meal A Day, 5/2 fasting, etc. You can choose any fasting method depending on your routine.
 If you are a beginner and fasting feels overwhelming, you can start with a simple overnight fasting routine.